General E-Government and E-Governance Track

 - Emerging and disruptive technologies in smart communities (big data, open data, data analytics, social media, and networks, Blockchain technologies, etc.)

-- AI and IoT as an enabler for Smart Communities/Smart Cities (infrastructure, transportation, citizen participation, education, governance, environment, health care, safety, security, and energy)
+- AI, IoT and Digital Twins as enablers for Smart Communities/Smart Cities (infrastructure, transportation, citizen participation, education, governance, environment, health care, safety, security, and energy)

 - AI in smart city design, urban planning, and intelligent infrastructure operation

 - Integrative research that addresses the technological and social dimensions of smart and connected communities

 - Smart homes, intelligent home automation systems, domotics pros and cons

 - User-centric Smart Cities; citizen needs identification/prioritization, public trust in smart services, behaviour changes led by smart services usage, barriers and drivers of smart city services deployment.